-In this chapter, we’ll highlight several types of names that you can pursue.
+In this chapter, we’ll highlight several types of brand name ideas that you can pursue.
 And by the end of this chapter, we hope you’ll be able to eliminate a few “no-go” choices.

 These are names that suggest the value behind your product, service or mission.
 Suggestive names are stickier because customers will correlate your service to your name.
 If you’re able to create a name that is clever, understandable, and unique while doing this, you’ll be in a good spot.

 Suggestive names draw on the power of metaphor and analogy to create positive associations in customers’ minds.
 They’re tougher to create—metaphor isn’t easy!—and more challenging to market than descriptive names, but they’re much more likely to be granted trademark protection and to become sustainable, scalable brands. – Nancy Friedman, WorkWorking